russross/blackfriday/mmark2rfc.md

 1. Self contained: a single file can be converted to XML2RFC v2 or (v3) or HTML5.
 2. Make the markdown "source code" look as natural as possible.
 3. Provide seemless upgrade path to XML2RFC v3.
+4. Consistent interface, aim to minimize the number of weird corner cases you need to remember while typing.

 Using Figure 1 from [@!RFC7328], mmark can be positioned as follows: